Instasupport

 • what happens if final allocation is lower than expected

 Generic “ships soon” copy is not enough here.
 Card buyers want precise language.
 They are used to release calendars and they notice hedged wording immediately.
+If a customer can buy a preorder today, buy singles next week, and add sleeves or a restocked box later, the store also needs to decide whether those orders can be held and shipped together.

 Build separate product-page logic for sealed, raw, and graded